canonical/mongodb-operator/documentation/tutorial.md

 - Automatically create MongoDB users via Juju relations.
 - Enable secure transactions with TLS.

+While this tutorial is aimed to guide and teach you as you deploy Charmed MongoDB.
+It will be most beneficial if you already have a familairy with:
+- Basic terminal commands.
+- MongoDB concepts such as replication and users.

 ## Minimum requirements
 Before we start, make sure your machine meets the following requirements: